Joint Diffusion for Universal Hand-Object Grasp Generation: Introduction

 \section{Introduction}

-In this paper, we focus on the synthesis of static hand grasps.
-Instead of fitting to a small set of objects presented in certain 3D hand-object interaction datasets, we wish to generalize to diverse object geometries.
-We build a multi-modal generative model, capable of generating the hand poses either conditional to or jointly with the object shapes.
-Our model can learn to grasp objects in a pure geometric perspective instead of requiring additional conditions such as language descriptions or category labels.
+In this paper, we explore the generation of hand-object grasps.
+Unlike traditional approaches that fit to a limited set of objects found in 3D hand-object interaction datasets, our goal is to generalize across diverse object geometries.
+We develop a joint diffusion model capable of generating hand poses either conditionally on or jointly with object shapes.
+Our method approaches objects from a purely geometric perspective, eliminating the need for language descriptions or category labels.
+Despite having access to limited hand-object interaction datasets, our model learns a comprehensive object shape embedding by leveraging large-scale object shape datasets.
+It generates paired hand and object grasps by denoising a joint latent representation.